bruce/deploydemo/README.md

 ## Just an example

-Note that the testing and deployment logic present in `script/test` and `script/deploy` are merely illustrative and need to be modified to do anything meaningful.
+The testing and deployment logic present in `script/test` and `script/deploy` are merely illustrative and need to be modified to do anything meaningful.

+This example uses the `master` branch to deploy staging and a `production` branch to deploy production.
+These conventions can be changed to use any refs you'd like; just change the `on` settings in `.github/workflows/deploy-*.yml`.

+Various repository settings (specifically those related to branch protection and status check enforcement) should be set as well; some suggestions are made below.

 ## Development Flow